hadiranweb/pema-platform-rust/readme.md

 *   **File Permissions**: Ensure the user running the `pema-backend.service` has read/write permissions to necessary directories (e.g., `wasm-frontend/dist`).
 *   **Logs**: Always check `journalctl -u <service_name> -f` for detailed error messages from your services.

+### 6. Recent Changes and Fixes

+This section summarizes recent structural and configuration improvements:

+*   **Directory Structure Consolidation**: Removed a redundant nested `pema-platform-rust` directory and its contents, including an unnecessary `installer` component.
+The project now uses a flat, consolidated structure at the root level.
+*   **Configuration Management**: Standardized configuration loading for the `backend-server` by implementing a shared `AppConfig` module in `shared/config`.
+This ensures consistent handling of database and server settings across the application.
+*   **Dependency and Build Fixes**: Resolved various compilation errors related to `wasm-bindgen` and `jsonwebtoken` dependencies in `wasm-auth-backend`, `wasm-general-backend`, and `backend-server`.
+This included updating dependency versions and correcting `JsValue` handling in backend routes.

 ### Conclusion

 By following this guide and using the `setup_server.sh` script, your PEMA Platform will be fully installed and configured.
 Nginx serves your frontend efficiently and securely via `https://pemalune.ir`, acting as a reverse proxy to your `backend-server` which listens internally.
 Mobile applications can connect to `https://pemalune.ir/api/` and `https://pemalune.ir/auth/`.

 Your PEMA Platform is now ready for production use!